Latest update: July 2021

-Over 50,000 fin whales in the North Atlantic (NAMMCO 2011ac).
+It has been estimated that there are over 50,000 fin whales in the North Atlantic (NAMMCO 2011ac).

-Most common in the East Greenland – Iceland – Jan Mayen area and west of the Iberian Peninsula during summer.
+They are most common in the East Greenland – Iceland – Jan Mayen area and west of the Iberian Peninsula during summer.

 – Greenland: between 5 and 13 whales

-– Iceland: from 0 to 155 whales since 2006, when fin whaling resumed
+– Iceland: from 0 to 175 whales since 2006, when fin whaling resumed

-Latin: Balaenoptera physalus (Linnaeus, 1758)
+Scientific name: Balaenoptera physalus (Linnaeus 1758)

 English: Common rorqual, finback, fin-backed whale, finner, herring whale, razorback

 19-21 m long, 45-75 tonnes in the Northern Hemisphere.
-Females are larger
+Females are larger than males.

-Up to 85-90 years
+Up to 85-90 years.

-One calf every 2-3 years from 7-12 years of age
+One calf every 2-3 years from 7-12 years of age.

-‘Lunge-gulping’ on euphausids, krill and small pelagic fish
+‘Lunge-gulping’ on euphausids, krill and small pelagic fish.

-Between high-latitude feeding grounds in summer and lower-latitude breeding grounds in winter (most populations)
+Between high-latitude feeding grounds in summer and lower-latitude breeding grounds in winter (most populations).

 The fin whale is the second largest living animal, second in size only to the blue whale.
 This large baleen whale belongs to the rorqual family, also called balaenopterid family.

 Fin whale blows are tall and impressive and can often be seen at a great distance.
-They reach six metres in height, shaped like a slim inverse cone.
+They reach six metres in height and are shaped like a slim inverse cone.